-Taxpayer Representative Signature:

-Taxpayer Representative Printed Name:

-Title:

 Date:

-NOTE: The taxpayer has the option after signing this agreement to have its name a information redacted from the information submitted to the MTC.
-It is the responsibility redact the identifying information and provide contact information for the following notices and information from the MTC on its behalf if the taxpayer wants to remain anony of the taxpayer to person to receive
+NOTE: The taxpayer has the option after signing this agreement to have its name and all identifying information redacted from the information submitted to the MTC.
+It is the responsibility of the taxpayer to redact the identifying information and provide contact information for the following person to receive notices and information from the MTC on its behalf if the taxpayer wants to remain anonymous.

+Name:

+Address:

+Telephone:

-Name: Address: Telephone: Email:
+Email:

 State 1 Representative Signature:

 Printed Name:

 Title:

 Date:

 State 2 Representative Signature:

 Printed Name:

 Title:

 Date: